Starting Over Again (2015 film)

 For the 1980 Dolly Parton song of the same name see Starting Over Again.

 Starting Over Again is a 2015 documentary film directed by Ruggero Gabbai and produced by Elliot Malki.
 The film is about the exodus of the Egyptian Jews between 1948 and 1956.
 Filming took place in Paris, London, Milan, New York City, Washington, Tel Aviv, and Jerusalem, starting in 2014.
-The documentary has been officially selected at the Jerusalem Film Festival of 2015.
+The documentary was selected at the Jerusalem Film Festival of 2015.